Dragon Inn: Release

-Dragon Inn premiered in 1967.
-It was first screened in the United States in 1968 at an academic conference organized by translator and scholar Joseph Lau Shiu-Ming.
-The film's digital restoration premiered in North America at the 2014 Toronto International Film Festival.
+Dragon Inn premiered in October 1967.
 The film set box‐office records in Taiwan, Korea, and the Philippines.
+It grossed over 4.4 million NTD (New Taiwan dollar) in Taiwan.
 The film was the second-highest grossing film in Hong Kong in 1968 behind You Only Live Twice.
+The film had over 300,000 patrons in South Korea.

-The Union Film Company did not make a great profit from the film, as they had a deal with Shaw Brothers who owned the distribution rights to Dragon Inn in Hong Kong and Southeast Asia.
+The Union Film Company did not make a great profit from Dragon Inn, as they had a deal with Shaw Brothers who owned the distribution rights to Dragon Inn in Hong Kong and Southeast Asia.
 Shaw Brothers had this deal as via an exchange that was done in trade for letting King Hu break his contract with them to work on Dragon Inn.